|Note the shock-absorbing axles on this late model, custom-built Concord stagecoach replica.|

 |Frink, Walker & Co., Offices, 1845.|

 The contest grew out of the circumstance that for once, at least, Frink had encountered a better politician than himself.
-When the granting of the mail contracts for the ensuing year was announced, it appeared that all the contracts which Frink, Walker & Co., had previously enjoyed had been captured by an outsider.
+When the granting of the mail contracts for the ensuing year was announced, it appeared that all the contracts which Frink, Walker & Co. had previously enjoyed had been captured by an outsider.
 General Hinton of the Ohio Stage Company.
-The partners recognized, of course, that without the contracts the operation of their stage lines would be a loss, and Walker, beset with anxiety over the situation, urged upon Frink that they should endeavor to arrange with Hinton for some division of the field, or failing this, should sell off their property and retire from business.
+The partners recognized, of course, that without the contracts, the operation of their stage lines would be a loss, and Walker, beset with anxiety over the situation, urged upon Frink that they should endeavor to arrange with Hinton for some division of the field, or failing this, should sell off their property and retire from business.

-Frink, however, rejected with disdain this proposal, declaring that no interloper should take over his territory without a fight and that he would show the authorities at Washington that if the mails were to be carried at all it would be by the firm of Frink, Walker & Co.
+Frink, however, rejected with disdain this proposal, declaring that no interloper should take over his territory without a fight and that he would show the authorities at Washington that if the mails were to be carried at all, it would be by the firm of Frink, Walker & Co.
 In due time General Hinton appeared on the scene with a caravan of coaches and horses and began operations.
 The public, however, sympathized with the "old line," and the Hinton stages were not overburdened with business.
 To attract patronage, therefore, the proprietor made a cut in fares.
 This was promptly countered by Frink, Walker & Co., making a still lower cut, which Hinton followed in turn until travel over the rival lines became practically free, with meals thrown in for good measure.

 The rival coaches traveled the same route at the same hours, and races were of frequent occurrence.
-In those days wealthy southern planters often came north by riverboat to Cairo or St. Louis, where they took the stage to Chicago, proceeding around the lakes to some eastern resort.
-It need scarcely be said that they greatly enjoyed these impromptu races over the prairies, urging on their own driver by liberal promises of money and liquor, and hurling wild jeers at the passengers and driver of the rival coach.
-The spirit of Frink rose to the combat and orders were given to his drivers never to permit a Hinton coach to pass them.
+In those days, wealthy southern planters often came north by riverboat to Cairo or St. Louis, where they took the Stage to Chicago, proceeding around the lakes to some eastern resort.
+It need scarcely be said that they greatly enjoyed these impromptu races over the prairies, urging on their own driver by liberal promises of money and liquor and hurling wild jeers at the passengers and driver of the rival coach.
+The spirit of Frink rose to the combat, and orders were given to his drivers never to permit a Hinton coach to pass them.
 When, as on occasion happened, a Frink & Walker coach came in last, the unfortunate driver was soundly berated for his failure to observe the order.
-If he ventured the excuse that he did not wish to kill his horses, Frink would retort with an oath, "I'll find horses, I want you to find whips."
+If he ventured the excuse that he did not wish to kill his horses, Frink would retort with an oath, "I'll find horses.
+I want you to find whips."

 After some days of negotiation, Hinton agreed to buy the property of the rival firm at an extravagant valuation, paying a small sum in cash and giving a series of long-time notes for the remainder of the debt.
-When the parties met with their lawyers to conclude the transaction, Frink inquired who was to be the backer of Hinton's notes.
-Hinton answered that nothing had been said about a backer, and asked whom Frink wanted.
+When the parties met with their lawyers to conclude the transaction, Frink inquired who would be the backer of Hinton's notes.
+Hinton answered that nothing had been said about a backer and asked whom Frink wanted.
 "I want Billy Neeley of the Ohio Stage Company," was the answer.
 "Why," replied Hinton, "Mr. Neeley wouldn't be my backer.
 We quarreled before I left Ohio, or you wouldn't have had me here in Illinois."

 "By God, that Is just what I wanted to know, and I will run you to hell," retorted Frink, and abruptly terminating the Interview strode out of the office.
 Within a short period, Hinton's notes matured.
 Being unable to meet them, his property was attached; the unfortunate proprietor, seeing all was lost, fled to Texas, then a favorite resort of adventurers and outlaws from the states, and his stage line went to ruin.
 For weeks the mail went undelivered until the contracts were relet to the old firm of Frink, Walker & Co.